 Investor Allstars recognises and celebrates the successes and achievements within Europe’s technology universe, drawing attention to those who are shaping the industry's future and creating the global winners of tomorrow.

-Winners have been announced at the 19th Investor Allstars Awards ceremony at the London Hilton Park Lane on 14 October 2021.
+Winners will be announced at the 20th Investor Allstars Awards ceremony at the London Hilton Park Lane on 6 October 2022.